 So take the time do some forward thinking and do the best you can to effect a lay-off that accomplishes what you want.

 Before the lay-off, have someone in your organization learn how the unemployment process works in your state and unions with the idea of helping your employees to easily navigate the process and maximize the benefits they can collect.
 Before the lay-off, think through the severance package.
 For many families, health care benefits are more important.
 It may actually be less expensive for the organization and more valuable to the laid-off employee to receive more months of health care premiums, than weeks of severance pay.
 Be sure to think through any legal requirements for your state or region, as well as any computer access, safety and security issues.
-The Society of Human Resource Managers website has a nice checklist to use for these types of concerns.

 Before the lay-off, prepare exactly what you intend to say to the lay-off group, to your managers and to the remaining employees.
 Practice it out loud so you can feel it and own it.
 When you say it loud, you have the opportunity to discover if what you are saying is clear and sincere, and make adjustments until you feel true to yourself and inspired.

 Before the lay-off, think through and prepare any press releases you may want to issue including releases in trade publications.
 Prepare written drafts for your employees to refer to so that they feel prepared when asked about the lay-off by customers, suppliers, or family members.
 Or when they are introducing themselves to third parties as the replacement of a laid-off employee.
 Your people are relieved to have something to refer to help them know the right thing to say in uncomfortable moments.
 Prepare a few sentences describing the lay-off or cost reduction, the vision, and the tasks at hand.